Construction Timekeeping Software: Track Hours Without the Headache

 Your payroll clerk spends three days every month wrestling paper timesheets into something usable.
 Half the cards are illegible.
 A few are probably fiction.
 And by the time you spot a labor cost overrun, the damage is already done.

 Construction timekeeping software replaces that mess with digital records that track when workers start and stop shifts, log time against specific tasks, and sync directly with your payroll system.
 It's not complicated technology.
-But the impact on your bottom line can be substantial— especially when up to 8% of your total payroll is currently leaking out through inaccurate records, buddy punching, and manual entry errors.
+But the impact on your bottom line can be substantial— especially when up to 8% of your total payroll1 is currently leaking out through inaccurate records, buddy punching, and manual entry errors.

 This guide covers what construction timekeeping software actually does, the features that hold up in field environments, and how to deploy it without creating more headaches than you're solving— including the workforce reality most vendors gloss over.